Barcode vs QR Code 101: The Ultimate Head to Head | QR.io Blog

 What is a QR Code

-People can create QR codes for several uses with QR code generators like QR.io.
+People can create both QR codes for several uses with QR code generators like QR.io.
 These codes can be customized and offer a myriad of possibilities to share content such as social media profiles, review forms, YouTube videos, MP3 maps, locations, PDF files, and much more.
+The uses in marketing campaigns are almost endless!

 QR Code Use